linpengcheng/PurefunctionPipelineDataflow/README.md

 standardizing the input raw materials (data) and output products (data) has the following advantages:

+- Mathematical model support: Its mathematical prototype is the simple, classic, vivid, and widely used in social production practice, elementary school mathematics "water input/output of the pool".
 - Fairness, Neutrality: Use data standard specifications to make it fair to different manufacturers, products, algorithms and implementations, and to achieve healthy competition.
 - Fungibility: As long as the pipeline (or product) meets the data standard specifications, it can be directly replaced.